Metro DC ATD 2020 Elections

 Carol the Strategist

-There are always many, different ways to do things, to offer support, to understand the people with whom you.
+There are always many, different ways to do things, to offer support, to understand the people with whom you work.
 I intend to build relationships which support each member of the Board in the goals they have set for their portfolio.
 Doing this strategically – with a Win/Win for all concerned – will strengthen the Chapter.

 Carol the Manager